Russel88/MAGinator/README.md

     * trees/ - Phylogenetic trees for each MGS
     * stats.tab - Mapping information such as non-N fraction, number of signature genes and marker genes, read depth, and number of bases not reaching allele frequency cutoff
     * stats_genes.tab - Same as above but the information is split per gene
+* signature_genes/
-* signature_genes/ - R data files with signature gene optimization
+    * \- R data files with signature gene optimization
+    * read-count_detected-genes.pdf - Figure for each MGS/cluster displaying number of identified SG's in each sample along with the number of reads mapped.
 * tabs/
     * gene_cluster_bins.tab - Table listing which bins each gene cluster was found in
     * gene_cluster_tax_scope.tab - Table listing the taxonomic scope of each gene cluster